114th Pennsylvania Infantry Regiment: History

 The regiment would also take a prominent role in the Battle of Chancellorsville the following spring where they would endure their greatest number of casualties during any battle of the war.
 During the fighting, Colonel Collis, suffering from the effects of malaria, was observed being removed from the field on a stretcher by some officers who were personal enemies.
 After the battle they falsely accused Collis of cowardice in the face of the enemy although he had managed to command the regiment through most of the battle even while gravely ill.
 He was later brought to Court-martial to face these accusations but he successfully defended himself, introducing witnesses who could attest that he had served faithfully under fire during most of the battle until he collapsed from exhaustion due to his reoccurring problems with malaria.
 Collis was fully exonerated and allowed to return to duty, however his lingering illness would prevent him from participating with his regiment at the Battle of Gettysburg.
-There the 114th would again suffer a large number of casualties while defending the Peach Orchard salient.
+There the 114th would lose 155 men out of the 312 involved while defending the Peach Orchard salient.

 Significantly reduced in size, the regiment became part of an independent brigade after the III Corps was dissolved.
 During the remaining two years of the war the unit would often provide provost and guard duties at General Meade's headquarters in the field.
-This was due in part to the unit's colorful uniform and military bearing, but more so because General Meade, himself also a Philadelphia native, was particularly fond of the 114th's regimental band which was considered one of the best in the Army of the Potomac.
+This was due in part to the unit's colorful uniform and military bearing, but more so because General Meade, himself a Philadelphia native, was particularly fond of the 114th's regimental band which was considered one of the best in the Army of the Potomac.
 During the army's winter encampment of 1863–64 at Brandy Station, Virginia, and later during the 1864–65 Siege of Petersburg, companies of the regiment would be frequently called away to serve as headquarters guards.
 As a result, they attracted the attention of several of the wartime photographers who would make them the most photographed Zouave unit in the field during the war.

 At the conclusion of hostilities in the Eastern Theater the 114th Pennsylvania was transferred into the famed Zouave Brigade of the Army of the Potomac's V Corps.
 They would lead the brightly clad brigade which consisted of several Zouave regiments, each wearing a different style and color of Zouave uniform, in the Grand Review of the Armies on May 23, 1865, held in Washington, D.C.
-They were then sent home to Philadelphia and mustered out of service.
+They were then sent home to Philadelphia where they mustered out of service.